lizbradley/cscibox/README.md

 There are two ways to install CSciBox: grabbing the source code from github, which involves downloading some supporting software packages, or using a "one-stop shop" version that is available on the Docker hub.
+(Docker is a "containerization" system that wraps up everything you need in order to run a piece of code in one package.)

-If you are running on a Mac or Linux machine, we recommend the github route; if you're on a PC, or if you run into trouble with the github route, we recommend Docker.
+If you are running on a Mac or Linux machine, we recommend the github route; if you're on a PC, or if you run into trouble with the github installation, we recommend Docker.

 ### From github: